SpiritOfYoink/dotfiles/README.txt

 Step 1: Install NixOS using a graphical installer.
 For user, put your hostname.
 Current hosts are yoink, dame, mac, & hamster.
         Choose a temporary password, login automatically, and reuse password for administrator.
 Select no desktop when prompted.
+        Finally, partition the hard drive you're installing NixOS to, with swap but no hibernate.

 Step 2: Reboot, removing the installation media.